xzYue/odoo/addons/point_of_sale/README.md

 channels to develop accurate customer profile and communicate with shoppers as they make buying decisions, in store or online.

-With Odoo, you get a 360° customer view, including cross-channel sales, interaction history, profiles, and more.
+With Modoo, you get a 360° customer view, including cross-channel sales, interaction history, profiles, and more.